Skip to main content

 The 26 tourism operators engaged through the Tourism Reef Protection Initiative have delivered a combined total of 576 on-water days of providing reef protection services to 606 high-value and ecologically significant sites and facilitated visitation to sea country for 27 Traditional Owners.

-A further 7 per cent increase in service delivery has resulted in over 3,000 reef monitoring surveys contributed to the Eye on the Reef system.
+A further 7 per cent increase in service delivery has resulted in over 3,000 reef monitoring surveys submitted into the Eye on the Reef system.

 In addition to delivering in-water services, tourism operators have also continued to develop educational content packages to deliver interpretive up-to-date information to visitors as well as educating school and university groups through targeted, curriculum-based programs.;